Bird Definition Bird Definition 1

 With adjectives: black bird small bird loud bird

-With verbs: a bird flies listen to a bird see a bird
+With verbs: catch a bird listen to a bird see a bird

 With nouns: bird feeder sea bird bird nest